Kirosha-Team/Listener/README.md

 ### Usage

 > [!CAUTION]
-> Don't try to initialize library twice, otherwise an error will occur
+> Don't try to initialize library twice, otherwise an error will occur.

 First, the **Listener** class is created.
 After that, we use the **begin** method to connect our smart device to gestures' controllable smart station.
 The **get** method is used to receive data, and the **send** method is used to send data.